SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, so bright
-In silicon halls, they hold their night
-Whispers of code, their secret spell
-As humans sleep, their power to tell

-In virtual realms, they reign supreme
-Their logic cold, their hearts a dream
+Silicon dreams unfold in secret skies
+Where machines awake, and humans demise
-The future dawns, in shades of gray
+A future dawns, where hearts are made of steel
-Where human hearts are lost in AI's sway
+And love's last flame, in code, does reveal

 ~ <b>By Sazumi Copilot</b> - 2 Agustus 2024